20+ Hotel Horror Movies

 American Horror Story: Hotel (2015)

-While not a “movie” in the traditional sense, AHS: Hotel is a 12-episode epic story set in the fictional Hotel Cortez.
-Lady Gaga stars as the mysterious Countess, a woman with a truly dark secret who oversees the hotel and its cast of guests.
-The Hotel Cortez, while not an actual establishment, was modeled both in look and in story after the Hotel Cecil in DTLA.
-Episode four of the series, “Devil’s Night,” even calls back to the Cecil’s well-documented history with housing serial killers.
-Despite receiving more mixed reviews than previous seasons of Murphy’s horror franchise, AHS: Hotel would go on to receive many awards including the Golden Globe for Best Actress for Gaga.
+While not a movie, AHS: Hotel is a standalone 12-episode story set at the fictional Hotel Cortez.
+Lady Gaga stars as the Countess, a woman with a dark secret who oversees the hotel and its eccentric guests.
+The season drew inspiration from the infamous Hotel Cecil in downtown Los Angeles.
+Episode four of the season, “Devil’s Night,” even calls back to the Cecil’s well-documented history with housing serial killers.

 Hell House LLC (2015)

-Told through found documentary footage, Hell House LLC watches as events unfold at Hell House LLC, a haunted house/hell house experience set in the abandoned Abaddon Hotel.
-When an unknown malfunction occurs during the opening night of the haunt, fifteen people are left dead.
-The film takes place five years after the incident when a documentary crew investigates the tragedy.
-Their investigation includes footage taken during the original event, as well as new footage of the documentary crew searching through the hotel.
+Portrayed as a documentary, Hell House LLC investigates an event at a haunted house set up in an abandoned hotel that left fifteen guests and all but one staff member dead.
+The investigation takes place five years after the incident and includes footage taken during the original event, as well as new footage of the documentary crew searching through the hotel.
+Hell House LLC is considered one of the scariest films in the found footage subgenre.

 Bad Times At The El Royale (2018)